-Case Details Name of the regulatory/enforcement agencies/judicial institutions
+Case Details Name of the regulatory/enforcement agencies/judicial institutions Yes, the Company has made a waiver application to the NSE and BSE for the entire amount.

-NIL NIL

-NIL NIL

 4. Does the entity have an anti-corruption or anti-bribery policy?
 If yes, provide details in brief and if available, provide a web-link to the policy.